CatCuddler/BodyTracking/README.md

 - VisualStudio 2019 or Xcode

 ## Clone the project:
-git clone --recursive git@github.com:CatCuddler/BodyTracking.git <br />
+- git clone --recursive git@github.com:CatCuddler/BodyTracking.git <br />

 ### Compile:
-cd BodyTracking/BodyModel/Kore <br />
+- cd BodyTracking/BodyModel/Kore <br />
-node Kore/make --vr steamvr <br />
+- node Kore/make --vr steamvr <br />
 or <br />
-node Kore/make
+- node Kore/make

 #### Only for Mac Users:
 Currently Metal does not work.
-Use Opengl. <br />
+Use Opengl: <br />
-node Kore/make -g opengl
+- node Kore/make -g opengl

 #### Only for Windows Users:
 If you dont use Visual Studio 2019, you can specify the used version: <br />
-node Kore/make -v vs20xx
+- node Kore/make -v vs20xx

 ### Open the Project:
-Open VisualStudio or Xcode project in BodyModel/build. <br />
+- Open VisualStudio or Xcode project in BodyModel/build. <br />
-Change to "Develop x86" mode in Visual Studio (Release doent work). <br />
+- Change to "Develop x86" mode in Visual Studio (Release doent work). <br />
-Change working directory in Xcode: Edit Scheme -> Use custom working directory -> choose Deployment directory.
+- Change working directory in Xcode: Edit Scheme -> Use custom working directory -> choose Deployment directory.

 ### Avatar Calibration
 1. Strap one Vive Tracker on your left foot and another one on your right foot (above ankles)